-Anastasia Teper, 30, who works for a charity called Vocal that helps young drug users, tells me in a thick Brooklyn accent that coming to this conference so close to Russia means her life has turned full circle.
-In the early 1990s, her impoverished Jewish-Gypsy family fled from Moscow fearing persecution.
-They took refuge in New York and at 15 she ended up falling in love with a heroin user, six years older than her.
+Anastasia Teper, 30, who works for a charity called Vocal that helps young drug users, tells me in a thick Brooklyn accent that coming to this conference so close to Russia means her life has come full circle.
+In the early 1990s, her impoverished Jewish-Gypsy family fled from Moscow, fearing persecution.
+They took refuge in New York, and at 15 she ended up falling in love with a heroin user, six years older than her.
 By 18, she was speed-balling and had a full-blown crack and heroin addiction.

-“I realised that, all along, my boyfriend had wanted to get me addicted to heroin, to have someone to share the whole drugs and money thing with.”
+“I realized that, all along, my boyfriend had wanted to get me addicted to heroin to have someone to share the whole drugs and money thing with.”
 By 21, she had been sectioned twice and had tried to kill herself just as many times.
 “I was getting ready to die.
 I had a death wish.
 I could not see past the age of 25,” she tells me.
-“But when I turned 22, I realised I wanted to live.
+“But when I turned 22, I realized I wanted to live.
 Most of my friends are dead, but now I’m caring for people, which is what I always wanted to do.”

 Daniel Tinga is from Nairobi in Kenya.
-He’s probably the biggest man I’ve ever seen, standing around 7ft tall.
+He’s probably the biggest man I’ve ever seen, standing around seven feet tall.
 He started using heroin when he was 26 after becoming a “safe-keeper” for a drug baron.
 “I used to hold kilos of heroin for him in my house where I lived with my wife and two kids.
-I got paid £300 a month per kilo.
-At first I didn’t know what I was looking after, but I realised when then they started bringing junkies round to test it.
+I got paid £300 (about $460) a month per kilo.
+At first I didn’t know what I was looking after… but I realized when then they started bringing junkies around to test it.

-"I was curious, so I stole a bit from the stash, smoked it and it felt nice, like a euphoria.
-I was secretly using 1.5g a day, but then my wife found me very high and she decided to leave me.
+"I was curious, so I stole a bit from the stash, smoked it, and it felt nice, like a euphoria.
+I was secretly using 1.5 grams a day, but then my wife found me very high and decided to leave me.
 The drug baron found out I'd been taking some of the stash, so he fired me.
 I got very depressed.
 In order to buy heroin, I started dealing.
 I was also a mugger.
 I think I have the build for that job.”

 Fred, a quick-talking Frenchman, has tigers tattooed on his neck.
-Perhaps not uncoincidentally, he spent his twenties DJing on the Paris catwalk scene, regularly hoovering up four to five grams of coke a day – for nine years.
+Perhaps not uncoincidentally, he spent his 20s DJing on the Paris catwalk scene, regularly hoovering up four to five grams of coke a day—for nine years.

-A reclusive outsider at his school in Mexico City (“because I had hippy parents”), from age 13 he was mixing “a non-stop series of chemical concoctions... whatever drugs I could find", and locked himself away in a studio playing psychedelic blues on his guitar.
+A reclusive outsider at his school in Mexico City (“because I had hippie parents”), from age 13 he was mixing “a non-stop series of chemical concoctions… whatever drugs I could find," and locked himself away in a studio playing psychedelic blues on his guitar.

 “I thought heroin sounded like something I really ought to try,” he says.
 And he did.
 Straight out of school, he took off to the Golden Triangle, one of Asia’s two main opium-producing areas, and spent a whole year smoking high-grade heroin brought straight from the factory with two guys in a room in Chiang Mai.
 “It seemed to suit my temperament; it made me comfortable, relaxed and confident.”